HaakonSvane/the-rusty-synthesizer/README.md

 Before we begin coding, rust has to be installed on your machine.
 You can also open this repository in a dev container which comes with everything you need pre-configured.
 Follow the official [Rust docs](https://www.rust-lang.org/learn/get-started) for information on how to download Rust through Rustup, the most common way of installing Rust.

 ## Katas
-The challenges you will be solving involve both learning a thing or two about sound and Rust.
-They may be completed in any order, but aim at teaching you both.
-Head into the katas directory for all the learning challanges.
-They are numbered in a way that you can follow them incrementally if you want to cover everything from the start, but starting at any number is also fine.
-Think of it like wathiching Friends.
+The challenges you will be solving involve both learning a thing or two about sound _and_ Rust, but the first ones are mainly aimed at getting your hands dirty with the latter.
+All of these learning challanges are found in the `katas` directory.
+They are numbered in a way so that you can follow them incrementally if you want to cover everything from the start, but starting at any number is also fine.
+If you skip too far ahead, you _might_ risk missing some information required from an earlier challange.
+No harm in skimming through the earlier onces in that case!
+Think of it like watching Friends.

+Each challange includes very little information about _how_ to solve problems.
+This Code Social is designed to not just have you learn the concepts, but also were to find information about them.
+Using LLM's, StackOverflow, documentation or YouTube tutorials are encouraged!

 ## Resources